aCertainProgrammer/UnnamedDraftingTool/README.md

 Note that this removes invalid champions from already saved drafts - this is irreversible

+### Enable all champions in the last draft
+If enabled, the last draft in fearless mode has all champions available

+This setting only works when fearless mode is active and when the max draft amount is not 0 (unlimited)

 ### Make new drafts blank
 If enabled, makes the new drafts blank when creating them